DEMCON/libstored/README.md

 generated under `examples/1_hello`, while the example itself is built in the `build` directory.
 The documentation can be viewed at `doxygen/html/index.html`.

+To run all tests:

+	cmake --build . -- test

 ## Syntax example